-The issue of work-life balance in Ireland is twofold.
-Firstly, the Irish are a nation that traditionally values the institution of family.
-Loyalty to the company is often overshadowed by the importance of one’s family life.
-In many cases the company and family becomes interconnected, particularly in private family businesses.
-The Irish thus prefer working schemes that allow sufficient time to be spent with the family.
-They love their work but at the same time assert that they work to live and do not live to work.
+The issue of work life balance in Ireland is twofold.
+Firstly, the Irish has traditionally value of the institution of family which overshadows the loyalty to the company.
+In many cases the company and family become interconnected, particularly in private family businesses.
+The Irish thus prefer working schemes that allow work life balance with enough time to be spent with the family.
 Recently, as a result of current fast-paced lifestyles, there has been a strong movement to improve work life balance.
-However, this has not been the case with many SMEs, where there has been a culture of working long hours to start up a business, and a similar level of commitment is expected of graduates and employees.
-In fact this can be an area of conflict amongst those who value a work-life balance and family time and those that expect an exceptional work commitment.
+However, work life balance has not been the case with many SMEs, where there has been a culture of working long hours to start up a business and with graduates and employees.
+This can be an area of conflict amongst those value a work life balance and those expect an exceptional work commitment.

-Secondly, in Ireland, the issue of work-life balance is becoming increasingly important as is the case in all of Western Europe.
-It is estimated that within 10 years, one of the most significant issues on an employers’ agenda could be the work life balance, as the Irish workforce is changing.
-To provide an opportunity to retain the brightest and best of their employees, a number of employers are introducing policies that address work-life balance and help workers to successfully combine employment with their family life , as well as caring responsibilities and personal and social life outside the workplace.
-The main work-life balance policies are annual leave, maternity and paternity leave, flexible working hours, annualised hours, parental and carers’ leave, career breaks, term-timeworking, sabbaticals, exam and study leave.
-The advancement in technology, in particular has allowed for new ways of work-life balancing, such as the creation of virtual teams or working from home is new ways of work-life balancing.
+Secondly, in Ireland, the issue of work life balance is becoming increasingly important within 10 years, as the Irish workforce is changing.
+To provide an opportunity to retain the best of their employees, a number of employers are introducing policies that address work-life balance.
+They help workers to successfully combine employment with their family life , and caring responsibilities, personal and social life outside the workplace.
+The main work-life balance policies are annual leave, maternity and paternity leave, flexible working hours, and so on.
+The creation of virtual teams or working from home is new ways of work-life balancing.

-Although a majority of work-life balance policies are not legally binding, it is to the employers’ advantage to introduce such schemes in order to retain a quality work force and prevent costly high staff turnover.
+Although a majority of these policies are not legally binding, it helps to retain a quality work force and prevent costly high staff turnover.

 For further information please see below:

 Irish law provides full time employees with a minimum of 20 days annual leave.
-In practice, many companies allow additional holidays as part of their benefits package and the time when holiday is taken is usually at the employer’s discretion.
+In practice, many companies allow additional holidays as part of their benefits package and the time.
 Some employers adopt a “leave year” policy and employees have to take their holidays during a specified period of the year.
-Employees who work part-time are entitled to paid holidays of 6 hours for every 100 worked.
+Those working part-time are entitled to paid holidays of 6 hours for every 100 worked.

 As well as the annual holiday entitlement, there are several public holidays in Ireland.
 These are: